 When you finish your studies at the TU Braunschweig, you have to end your enrolment.
 This is the official deregistration from the TU Braunschweig and it is particularly important if you want to study at another German university.

 The TU Braunschweig offers a wide range of counselling services for students.
-Your first contact for problems with your studies or residence title is usually the Incoming Office.
+Your first contact for problems with your studies or residence title is usually the Incoming Exchange Team.
 In addition, you can also contact the following counselling facilities directly:

 Social counselling and psychotherapeutic counselling